Memristor: Atomristor

 Atomristor is defined as the electrical devices showing memristive behavior in atomically thin nanomaterials or atomic sheets.
 In 2018, Ge and Wu et al. in the Akinwande group at the University of Texas, first reported a universal memristive effect in single-layer TMD (MX_{2}, M = Mo, W; and X = S, Se) atomic sheets based on vertical metal-insulator-metal (MIM) device structure.
 The work was later extended to monolayer hexagonal boron nitride, which is the thinnest memory material of around 0.33 nm.
 These atomristors offer forming-free switching and both unipolar and bipolar operation.
 The switching behavior is found in single-crystalline and poly-crystalline films, with various conducting electrodes (gold, silver and graphene).
 Atomically thin TMD sheets are prepared via CVD/MOCVD, enabling low-cost fabrication.
-Afterwards, taking advantage of the low "on" resistance and large on/off ratio, a high-performance zero-power RF switch is proved based on MoS_{2} or h-BN atomristors, indicating a new application of memristors for 5G, 6G and THz communication and connectivity systems.
+Afterwards, taking advantage of the low on resistance and large on/off ratio, a high-performance zero-power RF switch is proved based on MoS_{2} or h-BN atomristors, indicating a new application of memristors for 5G, 6G and THz communication and connectivity systems.
 In 2020, atomistic understanding of the conductive virtual point mechanism was elucidated in an article in nature nanotechnology.

 Ferroelectric memristor

 The ferroelectric memristor is based on a thin ferroelectric barrier sandwiched between two metallic electrodes.
-Switching the polarization of the ferroelectric material by applying a positive or negative voltage across the junction can lead to a two order of magnitude resistance variation: R_{OFF} ≫ R_{ON} (an effect called Tunnel Electro-Resistance).
+Switching the polarization of the ferroelectric material by applying a positive or negative voltage across the junction can lead to a two-order-of-magnitude resistance variation: R_{OFF} ≫ R_{ON} (an effect called Tunnel Electro-Resistance).
 In general, the polarization does not switch abruptly.
 The reversal occurs gradually through the nucleation and growth of ferroelectric domains with opposite polarization.
 During this process, the resistance is neither R_{ON} or R_{OFF}, but in between.
 When the voltage is cycled, the ferroelectric domain configuration evolves, allowing a fine tuning of the resistance value.
 The ferroelectric memristor's main advantages are that ferroelectric domain dynamics can be tuned, offering a way to engineer the memristor response, and that the resistance variations are due to purely electronic phenomena, aiding device reliability, as no deep change to the material structure is involved.

 Carbon nanotube memristor

-In 2013, Ageev, Blinov et al. reported observing memristor effect in structure based on vertically aligned carbon nanotubes studying bundles of CNT by scanning tunneling microscope.
+In 2013, Ageev, Blinov et al. reported observing memristor effect in a structure based on vertically aligned carbon nanotubes, studying bundles of CNT by scanning tunneling microscope.

 Later it was found that CNT memristive switching is observed when a nanotube has a non-uniform elastic strain ΔL0.
-It was shown that the memristive switching mechanism of strained СNT is based on the formation and subsequent redistribution of non-uniform elastic strain and piezoelectric field Edef in the nanotube under the influence of an external electric field E(x,t).
+It was shown that the memristive switching mechanism of strained CNT is based on the formation and subsequent redistribution of non-uniform elastic strain and piezoelectric field Edef in the nanotube under the influence of an external electric field E(x,t).